Joint Car Insurance: Should You Combine Policies With Your Spouse?

 See if you qualify for a lower rate in less than 2 minutes

 Deciding whether to combine car insurance with your spouse is one of the most financially impactful insurance decisions a couple can make.
-Get it right, and you could save hundreds of dollars a year through multi-car discounts and marriage-related rate reductions.
-Get it wrong — by combining with a high-risk driver — and your premiums could jump significantly.
+Get it right, and you could save significantly — married drivers typically pay 5–15% less than single drivers, and multi-car discounts from top insurers like Farmers (up to 48%), GEICO (up to 25%), and State Farm (up to 25%) can save households hundreds to over a thousand dollars per year.
+Get it wrong — by combining with a high-risk driver — and your premiums could spike dramatically, since a single DUI can raise costs by 85–96% or more.

 This guide breaks down exactly how joint car insurance policies work, the situations where combining makes sense versus keeping separate policies, and what happens to your coverage during major life events like marriage, divorce, or domestic partnership.
 Whether you're newlyweds or reconsidering your current setup, you'll find the clarity you need to make the best decision for your budget.